jafermarq/FlowerMonthly/README.md

   3. A 15 min hands-on example of cool things people do with Flower
   4. Open discussion and Q&A

 This repository contains some of the code examples presented in the Flower's FlowerMonthy series.
 You can see all past event [in the Flower site](https://flower.dev/conf/flower-monthly/).
-Jump along on the fascinating FL train!
+Jump on the fascinating FL train!

 > Join our [Slack channel](https://flower.dev/join-slack/) to chat directly to thousands already using Flower and to reach out to members of the Flower Team.
 Whether you are working on an amazing new feature or you hit a roadblock with your FL setup, [reach us also on GitHub](https://github.com/adap/flower) by submitting a PR or by opening an Issue.